 Lake of Gruyere, though artificial, seems mysterious at times.
 Thanks to the castle ruins and the chapel built on one of the five islets of the lake called Ile d’Ogoz.
 The castle and chapel were a promontory overlooking the valley and Sarine River before it was flooded by the presence of Rossens Dam.

-Regardless, the lake has beautiful sceneries of the pre-alps.
+Regardless, the lake has beautiful scenery of the pre-alps.
 You can expect to see the rolling hills surrounding the lake on a stroll on its shores or visit its islands.

 Travelers can hike around the lake or rent a boat/kayak to explore the surroundings.
-If you plan to hike hiking, you can expect to hear some cowbells ringing as you pass by some alpine farms and meadows.
+If you plan to hike, you can expect to hear cowbells ringing as you pass by some alpine farms and meadows.
 It will be just one relaxing hike, certainly.